rgolstani/Getting-and-Cleaning-Data-Course-Project/README.md

 # Details

-The project consists of a script (run_analysis.R) that calls the *run_analysis.Rmd* wich caries out all needed tasks (extraction, processing and writing down the results).
+The project consists of a script (run_analysis.R) that calls the *run_analysis.Rmd* wich caries out all needed tasks.
+This includes:

+*install needed packages,
+*set the working directory to the directory where the script was load from,
+*download of the .zip file (if needed),
+*processing and
+*write down the results.

 After, the main script  also calls the *CodeBook.Rmd* wich generates the Code Book (CodeBook.md and CodeBook.html) that explains the contents of the resulting dataset.

 After runing the *run_analysis.R* script, inside the "data" directory (on the working directory), it should exists a file named  result.txt, wich contains the tidy dataset, and on the working directory itself, it should exists theses files: run_analysis.html with describes the entire process along with the results, and also a CodeBook.html wich describes the generated dataset.